verified-optimization/optlib/README.md

 ## Porting this repo from Lean3 to Lean4

 Make sure that the latest state of `optlib` that you would like to port is on the `master` branch of this repo.
+All files you would like to port must be directly or indirectly imported by `src/all.lean`.

 Go to `https://github.com/verified-optimization/mathport-optlib/actions/workflows/build.yml`.